-The introduction was cheered by the Wild Olympics Coalition, which also today unveiled over 100 new endorsements from local Olympic Peninsula Tribes, elected officials and businesses rallying behind the Wild Olympics Wilderness and Wild & Scenic Rivers Act.
-The new additions bring the total number of local Olympic Peninsula & Hood Canal area businesses, CEOs, elected officials, farms, faith leaders, sportsmen, and conservation and outdoor recreation groups to more than 800 endorsers, including the Quinault, Quileute, Elwha & Jamestown S'Klallam Tribes and the mayors of Port Angeles, Port Townsend, Hoquiam, Aberdeen, Ocean Shores & Elma, among many others.
-The new endorsements by local Olympic Peninsula Tribes, business owners, mayors and city councilmembers from all four counties of the Peninsula were collected over the last 8 months on letters addressed to Senator Murray and Rep. Kilmer.
+The committee vote comes on a wave of support from over 100 new endorsements from local Olympic Peninsula Tribes, elected officials, sportsmen groups, and businesses rallying behind the Wild Olympics Wilderness and Wild & Scenic Rivers Act.
+The new additions bring the total number of local Olympic Peninsula businesses, CEOs, elected officials, farms, faith leaders, sportsmen, and conservation and outdoor recreation groups to more than 800 endorsers, including the Quinault, Quileute, Elwha and Jamestown s'Klallam Tribes; over 30 local sportsmen organizations and fishing guides; and the mayors of Port Angeles, Port Townsend, Hoquiam, Aberdeen, Ocean Shores & Elma, oamong many others.
 More than 12,000 local residents have signed petitions in support.